dvdvideo1234/WindowsBatches/SteamGames/GmodAddons/ExtractGMA/readme.md

 # Automated GMAD extractor
 --------------------------------------------------------
 ### Description
-This `Windows` batch project is designed to extract your server addons autoamtically from the `*.gma` archves of your `..common/GarrysMod/garrysmod/addons` folder.
+This [`Windows`][ref-win] [batch][ref-bat] project is designed to extract your server addons autoamtically from the [`*.gma`][ref-gma] archves of your `..common/GarrysMod/garrysmod/addons` folder.

 ### Installation
+Installation is not needed.
+You have two optoions:
-Clone this repository to a folder of preference, then grab the files `ExportGMA.bat` and `Processor.bat` and place them into the `addons` folder of the game.
+1. Drag a folder over the `ExportGMA.bat` and wait for the ectraction
+2. Drag a file over the `ExtractSingle.bat` and wait for the ectraction

 ### How it works
 The only file that you must edit to fit your needs is `ExportGMA.bat`.
 Setup it using the described features below.
-The file `Processor.bat` is a core functionality.
-Do _**not**_ touch it.
 The primary GMA exporter calls the processor, which handles the internal paths used in Garry's `gmad.exe` addon extractor inside the `bin` folder of Garry's mod.

 ### Features
   - You can select which addons to extract by setting the `OnlyAddons` array.
 Leave it empty if you want to extract all the files in the `addons` folder.